DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 **Input**: `nums = [3, 2, 1, 0, 4]`
 **Output**: `false`
 **Explanation**: You will always arrive at index 3, which has a maximum jump length of 0, making it impossible to reach the last index.

+### 4-Step Process of a Dynamic Programming Problem

+To solve and fully understand a dynamic programming problem, follow these four steps:

+1. **Start with the recursive backtracking solution**: Identify the simplest recursive solution, exploring all possible jump combinations.
+2. **Optimize using a memoization table (top-down dynamic programming)**: Store intermediate results to avoid redundant calculations and improve efficiency.
+3. **Remove the need for recursion (bottom-up dynamic programming)**: Transform the recursive solution into an iterative one, building the solution from the ground up.
+4. **Apply final tricks to reduce time/memory complexity**: Refine the solution further by optimizing time and space complexity.

+The solutions presented below vary in runtime and memory requirements, but all produce the correct result.